-The Master of Applied Science (MASc) program in Developmental and Communication Science (DCS) is a full-time one-year program offered within the Developmental Area of the Department of Psychology.
-This program is designed to provide an intensive, applied research experience for serious students who have already built a strong background in Developmental Psychology or related field and desire to deepen their understanding of children’s cognitive and communicative development.
+The Master of Applied Science (MASc) program in Developmental and Communication Science (DCS) is a full-time, one-year program offered within the Developmental Area of the Department of Psychology.
+This program is designed to provide an intensive, applied research experience for serious students who have already built a strong background in Developmental Psychology or a related field, and want to deepen their understanding of children’s cognitive and communicative development.

 - offers advanced applied training with a specialization in cognitive and/or communicative development.

 - provides students with fundamental skills and knowledge related to the empirical analysis of cognitive, social-cognitive and communicative developments of both a qualitative and quantitative nature.